StackVista/stackstate-docs/ui-stackpack-resources/ServiceNow/5.3.1/waitingfordata.md

    # custom_cmdb_ci_field: u_configuration_item
    ...
    ```
-3. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
+3. [Restart the Rancher Observability Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.

 #### Specify CI types to retrieve

-By default, all available ServiceNow CI types will be sent to StackState.
+By default, all available ServiceNow CI types will be sent to Rancher Observability.
 If you prefer to work with a specific set of resource types, you can configure the Agent integration to filter the CI types it retrieves:

 1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/servicenow.d/conf.yaml`.
     - A subset of the available CI types is listed and commented out.
-2. Uncomment the line `include_resource_types` and the CI types you would like to send to StackState.
+2. Uncomment the line `include_resource_types` and the CI types you would like to send to Rancher Observability.
-    You can add any valid ServiceNow CI type to the **include_resource_types** list, however, components from resource types that you have added will appear on the **Uncategorized** layer of a StackState view.
+    You can add any valid ServiceNow CI type to the **include_resource_types** list, however, components from resource types that you have added will appear on the **Uncategorized** layer of a Rancher Observability view.

     ```
     instances: